Bulphan: History

+No church or priest is explicitly recorded in the Domesday Book at Bulphan, but it came to be a parish.
+The current parish church, dedicated to St Mary, dates from the late 15th century.

+When elected parish and district councils were established in 1894, Bulphan was given a parish council and included in the Orsett Rural District.
+The civil parish and the rural district were both abolished in 1936 when the area became Thurrock Urban District.
+At the 1931 census (the last before the abolition of the civil parish), Bulphan had a population of 455.

+The parish of Bulphan has also been abolished for ecclesiastical purposes, merging with Horndon-on-the-Hill and Orsett to form a Church of England ecclesiastical parish called "Horndon, Orsett and Bulphan".

 Bulphan's original village shop closed down in 2012.
 However, a new community-run shop and post office opened in early 2020, in a side extension of the village hall.

 Geography

 Bulphan forms part of the Orsett ward of Thurrock Council, and is part of the South Basildon and East Thurrock parliamentary constituency.
 It is located 21 miles (34 km) east north-east of Charing Cross in London.
 The Upminster post town forms a long, thin protrusion eastwards over the M25 motorway and the Greater London boundary in order to include the village.

 The main features of Bulphan are the Bulphan Village Hall and Park, St Mary The Virgin Church, and Bulphan Church Of England Academy Primary School.
 The church is a grade I listed building.

-Nearest places are Laindon, North Ockendon, Orsett and West Horndon.
+Nearby places include Laindon, North Ockendon, Orsett and West Horndon.

 Transport

-Bulphan has two bus services: the 265, which runs on Mondays, Wednesdays and Fridays between Grays and West Horndon and the 565 to Brentwood Station via West Horndon (6 times per day, Monday to Saturday).
-School buses run to Shenfield School and Sockets Heath.
+Bulphan has one bus service: the 565 to Brentwood Station via West Horndon (6 times per day, Monday to Saturday).
 The nearest railway station is three miles away.